Eiffel Tower (Paris, 1889)

 Upon its completion, the tower was unique in height, structure, and construction technique as well as in terms of the short amount of time needed for its construction.

-The monumental tower is 300 metres tall, with a 24-metre-tall broadcasting antenna added later to the top.
+The monumental tower is 300 meters (984 feet) tall, with a 24-meter-tall (79-foot-tall) broadcasting antenna added later to the top.
 Until the inauguration of the Chrysler Building in New York in 1930, the tower was the world's tallest structure.
 While its iron structure consisting of 12,000 elements weights about 7,300 tonnes, the total weight of the tower is estimated at around ten thousand tonnes.

 The statue was donated by the French to the USA for the centenary of gaining independence.